nsnam/bake-git/doc/source/bake-over.rst

 * Automatic handling of dependencies
 * Automatic download of the required sources
 * Automatic correct build of the required modules
-* Off-line instalation and build capabilities
+* Off-line installation and build capabilities
 * Transparency, from the user's point of view, of the methods/tools used to store and build the used modules
 * Fully configurable: Possible to add new modules, create complex build tasks, create predefined builds, among others

 Limitations
 ===========

-* Currently it works under linux like systems
+* Currently it works under Linux like systems
 * The required missing system tools have to be installed by the user

 Prerequisites